codemismatch/rubylearning/content/pages/tutorials/ruby-ranges.md

 (1...5).to_a   #=&gt; [1, 2, 3, 4]
 </code></pre>

-Ranges aren’t stored as arrays internally—`1..100_000` keeps just the endpoints—but you can convert one to an array with `to_a` when needed.
+Ranges aren't stored as arrays internally--`1..100_000` keeps just the endpoints--but you can convert one to an array with `to_a` when needed.

 ### Common helpers